carpentries-incubator/workflows-nextflow/_episodes/05-processes-part2.md

 In the above example the process `METHOD` creates a file named `method.txt` in the work directory containing the method name.

 Since a file parameter using the same name, `method.txt`, is declared in the output block , when the task is completed that file is sent over the output channel.

-A downstream `operator` or `process` declaring the same channel as input will be able to receive it.
+A downstream `operator`, such as `.view` or a `process` declaring the same channel as input will be able to receive it.

 ### Multiple output files